The ShermanAudio - Educational Series

 EDUCATION IS SAFETY

-How Children and Paper Clips are a hazardous combination for AC Duplex Outlets
+Why Children and Paper Clips are a hazardous combination

-Why does the US Electrical Grid use Bi-Phase Power in Homes and not just 240V like Europe?
+Why the US Electrical Grid uses Bi-Phase Power in Homes, and not just Single Phase 240V like Europe?

-Many of you would be surprised at the opinions people have when asked this question
+Many of you would be surprised at the opinions and ideas people have when asked this question.

-SOME CALL THIS A DARWIN AWARD and for good reason.....
-I THINK THESE FOLKS
+SOME CALL ELECTRICITY A DARWIN AWARD CREATOR and for good reason.....

-INVENTED PARKOUR TO VENT FRUSTRATIONS BETWEEN THE ROOFTOPS OF 12 STORY BUILDINGS.
+LIKE PARKOUR, VENT FRUSTRATIONS BETWEEN ROOFTOPS OF 12 STORY BUILDINGS

 This hobby is hazardous when you start to tinker with Mains Voltages and High Voltage DC.

-Numbers speak facts, not opinions or ideas, this is the bottom line people, reality is not based on conjecture.
+Numbers speak facts, not opinions or ideas, this is the bottom line people, reality is not based on beliefs.

-There is nothing that you cannot learn, that can be as valuable as the knowledge of math, and it can suck.
+There is nothing that you cannot learn, that can be as valuable as the knowledge of Math and your Hobby

-Once you can visually manage basic mathematical relationships, a veil lifts as you apply these to your hobby
+Once you can visually manage basic mathematical relationships, a veil lifts, as you apply these to your hobbies and life

 A = B*C, A = B2/C, and A=B2*C

-Most teachers never explained why you were learning these symbols, that was a let down, I agree.
+Most Math teachers never explain why you are learning these symbols, and that was a let down, I agree.

 Practice formulas, until you memorize them, and can visually calculate when given simple whole numbers.